 Step Failure Details

 The Step Failure Details dialog collects all the information related to a single failed test step.
-This included failure details, screenshots, and a snapshot of the DOM.
+This includes failure details, screenshots, and a snapshot of the DOM.
 You can even resolve the failure directly from the dialog.

 The Failure tab displays the test name, the test step description, and a summary of what caused the step to fail.
 Step four is verifying that the TextContent exactly matches the string Purple.
 It does not match; the actual value is Telerik, thus the Verification fails.

-- Complete Test Log - displays the entire log.
+- Complete Test Log: displays the entire log.